Heather Stefanson: Criminal justice system reform

+Cannabis legalization

 To prepare for the planned federal legalization of cannabis, Stefanson introduced The Cannabis Harm Prevention Act in March 2017.
-The Act created new cannabis related driving offences that anticipated the eventual legalization of the drug, including granting police the ability to issue 24-hour driver’s license suspensions if they believe a driver is under the influence of a drug or unable to safely operate a motor vehicle.
-In response to questions about the 2017 "420" protest on the Manitoba Legislature grounds, Stefanson stressed her concerns about the impact of cannabis on young people, saying of the protest “it does disturb me how many young people were out there today.”
+The Act created new cannabis-related driving offences that anticipated the eventual legalization of the drug, including granting police the ability to issue 24-hour driver's license suspensions if they believe a driver is under the influence of a drug or unable to safely operate a motor vehicle.
+In response to questions about the 2017 "420" protest on the Manitoba Legislature grounds, Stefanson stressed her concerns about the impact of cannabis on young people, saying of the protest "it does disturb me how many young people were out there today."

 In December 2017, Stefanson introduced The Safe and Responsible Retailing of Cannabis Act, which established the framework for the regulation of cannabis retail sales in Manitoba.
 The Act established a private retail model, with retail licenses obtained from the newly renamed Liquor, Gaming and Cannabis Authority.
 It required that all retailers source their cannabis supply from Manitoba Liquor and Lotteries.
 The Act also established 19 as the legal age to purchase cannabis in Manitoba, a decision endorsed by the Manitoba School Boards Association, as it would help keep cannabis out of schools and playgrounds.

-Despite federal legislation allowing Canadian adults to grow up to four cannabis plants at home, he Safe and Responsible Retailing of Cannabis Act prohibited individuals from home cultivation of cannabis.
+Despite federal legislation allowing Canadian adults to grow up to four cannabis plants at home, the Safe and Responsible Retailing of Cannabis Act prohibited individuals from home cultivation of cannabis.
 Manitoba and Quebec are the only provinces to prohibit home cultivation of cannabis.
 Stefanson defended the home grow prohibition as a means of keeping cannabis away from children and preventing diversion of supply into the black market.
 The Canadian Association of Chiefs of Police had joined Stefanson and other Justice Ministers in calling for a national prohibition of home cultivation in April 2017.
 Cannabis advocates have since challenged both the Manitoba and Quebec home cultivation prohibitions in court as unconstitutional.

 In March 2018, Stefanson announced The Impaired Driving Offences Act, which updated drug impaired driving provisions to complement pending federal legislation.
-Included in the Act were new administrative driver’s license suspensions for impaired driving.
+Included in the Act were new administrative driver's license suspensions for impaired driving.
 She was joined by the Minister of Health, Seniors and Active Living who announced a provincial prohibition on smoking cannabis in outdoor public places.